plgd-dev/doc/content/en/architecture/component-overview.md

 ## Resource Aggregate

-Every transaction on the device's resource is scoped to the single [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) - Resource Aggregate.
+Every transaction on the device's resource is scoped to the single [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) – the Resource Aggregate.
 The RA builds its internal state, which is a projection of a single fine-grained event stream.
-When the aggregate receives a new command from any of the plgd gateways, the command is validated and after successful validation event describing the action is created and persisted in the [EventStore](#event-store).
+When the aggregate receives a new command from any of the plgd gateways, the command is validated and after successful validation an event describing the action is created and persisted in the [EventStore](#event-store).
 After successful write to the [EventStore](#event-store), the event is published to the [EventBus](#event-bus).

-> To prevent the conflicts during the write to EventStore, [Optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) method is used.
+>To prevent conflicts during the write to EventStore, the [Optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) method is used.

 ### Commands and Events Overview